rootscript/houHow/README.md

 2. comment icons were huge when zoomed out (birdseye view)
 3. my notes/comments were stored inline

 So I started looking at other software that combined mindmaps and markdown creation.
-The mindmap would be great for laying out an outline of topics and restructing them, and markdown is a clean way to add text
+The mindmap would be great for laying out an outline of topics and restructing them, and markdown is a clean way to add text, links, images and videos (youtube & vimeo).